Complete curves in the moduli space of polarized K3 surfaces and hyper-K\"ahler manifolds: Ample classes on hyper-K ahler manifolds

 \section{Ample classes on hyper-K\"ahler manifolds}

-In this section, we use moduli spaces of stable sheaves/complexes on twisted K3 or abelian surfaces, more generally on CY2 categories, to obtain complete families of polarized hyper-K\"ahler manifolds in any dimension, once we start from a complete family of polarized CY2 categories.\ Our tool is a minor generalization of~\cite{muk2}, together with techniques from~\cite{bama1,bama2}.\ We start by first giving in Section~\ref{subsec:twisted} a short review of twisted K3 and abelian surfaces, which provide our main set of examples.\ The main result, Theorem~\ref{thm:families}, is stated in full generality in Section~\ref{subsec:Mukai} and is a direct rewriting of the results in~\cite{families}.\ Finally, we discuss various examples in Section~\ref{subsec:examples}.
+In this section, we use moduli spaces of stable sheaves/complexes on twisted K3 or abelian surfaces, more generally on CY2 categories, to obtain complete families of polarized hyper-K\"ahler manifolds in any dimension, once we start from a complete family of polarized CY2 categories.\ Our tool is a minor generalization of~\cite{muk2}, together with techniques from~\cite{bama1,bama2}.\ We start by giving in Section~\ref{subsec:twisted} a short review of twisted K3 and abelian surfaces, which provide our main sets of examples.\ Our main result, Theorem~\ref{thm:families}, is stated in Section~\ref{subsec:Mukai} and is a direct rewriting of the results of~\cite{families}.\ Finally, we discuss various examples in Section~\ref{subsec:examples}.